Benefits for families with children.

-If both parents work in four consecutive months for an average of 25-30 hours per week, every parent receives additional monthly amounts of parental allowance plus (partnership bonus) for these four months.
-Both parental couples and single parents can claim the parental allowance plus for another four months, if they work for at least four subsequent months between 25 and 30 hours per week.
+If both parents work for two to four consecutive months for an average of 24-32 hours per week, every parent receives additional monthly amounts of parental allowance plus (partnership bonus) for these months.
+Both parental couples and single parents can claim the parental allowance plus for another two to four months, if they work for at least four subsequent months between 24 and 32 hours per week.

-The allowance advance for children up to five years is EUR 150 per month and for children between 6 and 11 years it is EUR 201 per month.
-The allowance advance is EUR 268 up to reaching the age of 18 years.
+The allowance advance for children up to five years is up to EUR 177 per month and for children between 6 and 11 years it is up to EUR 236 per month.
+The allowance advance is EUR 314 per month up to reaching the age of 18 years.

 You only receive child benefit if you have applied for it in writing at the family benefits office of the Federal Employment Agency.